wathmihasara/ASS_4_GRP-10/README.md

 This code is used to calculate the frequencies of amino acids in the protein sequences translated from a set of coding sequences.
 This information is valuable for understanding the composition of proteins.

-# Calculating the aa frequency
+# Calculating the amino acid frequency

 ```{r}
 ecoli_aa_freq <- cal_amino_acid_frequency(ecoli_cds)